 Online Therapy USER Pages

-The Online Therapy Unit for Service, Education, and Research (Online Therapy USER) is a new online mental health unit.
-The unit is led by Dr. Heather Hadjistavropoulos from the University of Regina and makes use of online therapy programs that were initially developed in Australia, either at Swinburne University or MacQuarie University.
+The Online Therapy Unit for Service, Education, and Research (Online Therapy USER) is a free online mental health unit.
+The unit is led by Dr. Heather Hadjistavropoulos from the University of Regina and makes use of online therapy programs that were initially developed in Australia, either at Swinburne University or Macquarie University.

 Funding Agencies for this Project Include: